ClimateClara/multimelt/docs/guide/compute_melt.rst

 .. _prod_melt:

-multimelt provides two types of "services".
-On the one hand, it can produce masks of the different circum-Antarctic ice shelves and geometric properties on each ice shelf level (neede for the pdifferent parameterisations).
-On the other hand, it computes 2D and 1D metrics related to basal melt of ice shelves.
+multimelt provides three types of "services".
+(1)It can produce masks of the different circum-Antarctic ice shelves and geometric properties on each ice shelf level (neede for the pdifferent parameterisations).
+(2) It computes mean profiles of temperature and salinity in front of the ice shelves in given domains of interest.
+(3) It computes 2D and 1D metrics related to basal melt of ice shelves.

 The procedure to create the masks and box and plume characteristics is shown in the notebook ``prepare_mask_example.ipynb``.
 The steps are also explained more in detail in :ref:`prep_mask_general`, :ref:`prep_box_charac` and :ref:`prep_plume_charac`.

+The procedure to compute and format the input temperature (T) and salinity (S) profiles from 2D fields is shown in the notebook ``T_S_profiles_per_ice_shelf.ipynb``.
+The steps are also explained more in detail in :ref:`prepare_prof`. !BE CAREFUL!
+If your 2D fields are in conservative temperature and absolute salinity, do not forget to convert them with the script ``conversion_CTtoPT_SAtoSP.ipynb``.

 The procedure to compute melt rates from temperature and salinity profiles is shown in the notebook ``compute_melt_example.ipynb``.
 The steps are also explained more in detail in :ref:`prod_melt`.

-How to run (2) : Computing basal melt rates
+How to run (3) : Computing basal melt rates
 ===========================================

-The melt function is designed to receive information about the ice-shelf geometry (formatted with :func:`multimelt.create_isf_mask_functions.create_mask_and_metadata_isf`, :func:`multimelt.plume_functions.prepare_plume_charac`, and :func:`multimelt.box_functions.box_charac_file`),  and about temperature and salinity profiles in front of one or several ice shelves.
+The melt function is designed to receive information about the ice-shelf geometry (formatted with :func:`multimelt.create_isf_mask_functions.create_mask_and_metadata_isf`, :func:`multimelt.plume_functions.prepare_plume_charac`, and :func:`multimelt.box_functions.box_charac_file`),  and about temperature and salinity profiles in front of one or several ice shelves (formatted in ``T_S_profiles_per_ice_shelf.ipynb``).
 The output is a range of 2D and 1D variables describing the melt rates at the base of the ice shelf or ice shelves, if you have several.

 Input data
 ^^^^^^^^^^